gianprog3/CEPARCO_CUDA/README.md

 Lastly, the use of the atomicAdd() functions were not supported unless the compiler was told to use CUDA compute compatibility 6.0, which was done by appending "-arch=sm_60" in the cell for compiling the CUDA programs.
 # SIMD vs SIMT:
+While both SIMD and SIMT exhibited a boost in performance compared to our C program, for our use case, SIMD was the better choice.
+For our kernel, getting the absolute value of every element in the vector would be faster with the use of SIMT, since we could get the value through multiple threads running at the same time.
+SIMD on the otherhand would only be able to get 16 data values at most and would need additional instructions to cover the entire vector.
+SIMD's strength comes in the summation aspect since SIMT's parallelism would need synchronization steps to combine each partial sum in the threads, while SIMD can perform the sum directly in registers.
+Another flaw of SIMT in our kernel would be the passing of data from CPU to GPU and vice versa.
+Since our kernel wouldn't require complex arithmetic operations, the data transfer times would overpower the time it takes for the SIMT to perform the arithmetic operations.
+Compared to SIMD, the data is already in the CPU and is readily accessible by the kernel.